robertwatsonbath/rjwkicadlibrary/README.md

 # rjwkicadlibrary

-Inital commit - footprints mostly tested, parts verified but use with caution nonetheless.
+Footprints mostly tested and parts verified but use with caution nonetheless.

 R.